khdbeck/bouquet-recognition/README.md

 npm run dev

-If weights does not work download them in google drive: https://drive.google.com/drive/folders/1RbzbqkP3oGSh_BLnwpCP0pBX4jATV6dw
+If weights does not work download them in google drive and upload the weights into the backend folder: https://drive.google.com/drive/folders/1RbzbqkP3oGSh_BLnwpCP0pBX4jATV6dw